icehousesf/exchange-migration/index.md

   * cptestuser6 - configured Exchange GUID from Exchange 2013 powershell to match the GUID on Office 365.
 Was having problem configuring the mail profile for Outlook client for this account.
   * cptestuser7 - configured Exchange GUID from Exchange 2013 powershell to match the GUID on Office 365.
   * *note:* Do not make any changes to the 3 accounts per Microsoft support

+*Wednesday 9/14/16:*

+1. Issue #2 got escalated to Microsoft Office Online team.
+Working with the Online team.
+Created cptestuser5 test account from Exchange 2013 powershell.
+Corrected the X500 address for cptestuser4 account.
+Ran full synchronization dirsync but dirsync seems to be not working.
+Andrew is looking into it.

+*Tuesday 9/13/16:*

+1. Working with Weston on issue #3.
+Removed expired federation trust certificate from the store in MMC and from RKEX13CAS1 ecp.
+RKEX13CAS2 has a new federation trust certification that expires in year 2021.
+Exported that and imported into RKEX13CAS1.
+For some reason the old certificate in RKEX13CAS1 re-appeared and prevented us from going further in fixing the free/busy issue.
+Waiting for Winoto to fix the certificate.

+2. Microsoft support called back on issue #1.
+They suggested exporting and importing the public folder content from one server to another.